 Caffeine found in coffee is a stimulant that keeps you awake.
 Taking caffeine in the evening will disrupt your sleeping mechanisms.

 Eat dinner in the early evening.
-This will give your gastrointestinal track enough time to digest the meal comfortably.
+This will give your gastrointestinal tract enough time to digest the meal comfortably.
 By the time you are falling asleep, the digestion process is almost done, giving you an undisturbed sleep with no bowel movements or bloating.

 3. Establish Regular Sleep Schedule